CISO, Ellie Mae

 Mignona Cote is a proven problem solver with a unique ability to find, assess and fix information security vulnerabilities across a variety of industries.
 With more than two decades of experience in information security, risk management, compliance, and auditing, Mignona helps Fortune 50 companies ensure the security of their data.
 She has a proven track record of transforming technical operations and building strategic solutions for companies like Aetna, Bank of America, PepsiCo and Verizon.
 Her expertise spans incident response, vulnerability management, access management, vendor management, risk and compliance, as well as auditing.
 She has completely reshaped secured solutions throughout large enterprise networks.

 Recently, Mignona served as the Global Head of Identity and Access Management at AIG and as Chief Information Security Officer for two Aetna subsidiaries, PayFlex and Phoenix Hosting Services.
 As a Senior Director for Aetna’s Global Security, she also led Aetna’s Enterprise Risk & Compliance program where she was responsible for security education as well as policy management and evangelizing security among Aetna’s top corporate customers.
 As the security compliance officer, she managed compliance risk including industry and regulatory requirements.

-Nicole Darden Ford is Vice President and Chief Information Security Officer with global responsibility for Information Security as well as Information Technology Quality Compliance and Information Governance supporting Baxter Healthcare.
+Nicole Darden Ford was previously Vice President and Chief Information Security Officer with global responsibility for Information Security as well as Information Technology Quality Compliance and Information Governance supporting Baxter Healthcare.
 Mrs. Ford joined Baxter in December 2016 from Venable LLP, an AMLAW 100 law firm located in the DC Metropolitan Area where she held the position of Director of Information Security.

 Prior to this role, Mrs. Ford served as the Senior Director of Security and Compliance for Inovalon, a leading technology company that combines advanced cloud-based data analytics and data-driven intervention platforms to achieve meaningful impact in clinical and quality outcomes, utilization, and financial performance across the healthcare landscape.
 At Inovalon, Nicole built a premier Privacy and Security Program that balanced functionality and security with leading products, best practices, and excellence in execution.
 Working alongside the Chief Technology Officer, she was instrumental in building an overall technology strategy and roadmap to execute major programs to deliver technology on time and efficiently.